zhaohan-dong/zhaohan-dong/README.md

 - 👋 Hi, I’m @zhaohan-dong
-- 👀 I’m interested in Aviation, Cinematography and Social Entrepreneurship
+- 👀 I’m interested in Aviation, Cinematography and Entrepreneurship
-- 🌱 I’m currently learning everything
-- 💞️ I’m looking to collaborate on impacts
-- 📫 How to reach me: With my callsign
+- 📫 How to reach me: VHF

 <!---
 zhaohan-dong/zhaohan-dong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.